Michael J. Zimmer Professor of Law & Co-Director of the Gibbons Institute of Law Science & Technology

 Professor Bernstein has joined the Seton Hall faculty in 2004 and in 2009 was named the Margaret Gilhooley Research Fellow.
 Prior to joining the Seton Hall faculty, Professor Bernstein was a fellow at the Engelberg Center of Innovation Law & Policy and at the Information Law Institute at the New York University School of Law.
 Her degrees include: a J.S.D. from the New York University School of Law, an LL.M. from Harvard Law School, a J.D.
 (Intellectual Property concentration with Honors) from the Boston University School of Law, and a B.A. in Psychology and Political Science (magna cum laude) from Tel Aviv University.
 Professor Bernstein practiced law at Skadden, Arps, Slate, Meagher & Flom LLP in New York and at S. Horowitz & Co. in Israel.

 LAW REVIEW ARTICLES

-Incentivizing the Ordinary User, forthcoming Florida Law Review (2014) Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)
+Incentivizing the Ordinary User, 66 Florida.
+Law Review 1275 (2014) Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)